International-Data-Spaces-Association/omejdn-daps/README.md

 1. Downloading Omejdn
 1. Generating a DAPS secret key and certificate
-1. Provisioning the provided config files and registering connectors
+1. Adjusting configuration files and registering connectors
 1. Starting the server

 All commands are to be run from the repository's root directory